 Interested in posting an opportunity for SOJC students?

-- The SOJC Job and Internship Database will transition to Handshake on April 1, 2019.
-This new platform will better allow students and employers to connect about media-related opportunities.When posting an opportunity, select “communications” under “major categories” to target SOJC students.
+- Job and internship opportunities are now posted on Handshake.
+This new platform will better allow students and employers to connect about media-related opportunities.When posting an opportunity, follow the instructions on our job and internship opportunities page to tag SOJC students with your posting.

 - Both employers and students will need to create a profile and login to Handshake.